ChainPima/fraud_detection/README.md

 # fraud_detection
-A mini project about fraud detection with using Neural Network and SMOTE
+A mini project on fraud detection using Neural Network and SMOTE